What is Neuromyelitis Optica?

 Neuromyelitis Optica (NMO), also known as Devic’s disease or Devic’s syndrome, is an autoimmune disorder that affects the optic nerves and the spinal cord.
 Immune system cells and antibodies mistakenly attack and destroy myelin cells in the optic nerves and the spinal cord.
 Myelin is a fatty substance that surrounds nerve fibers and helps move nerve signals from cell to cell.

 With this syndrome, the optic nerves get damaged, which results in inflammation, pain, and loss of vision.
-The damage to the spinal cord can cause loss of sensation, bladder, and bowel function problems, and weakness or paralysis in the arms and legs.
+Damage to the spinal cord causes loss of sensation, bladder, and bowel function problems, and weakness or paralysis in the arms and legs.